 Assess circulation and perfusion

 Check the heart rate, blood pressure and neck veins.
-A BP which appears to fall in the normal range may in fact be relative hypotension if the patient is normally hypertensive.
+A BP which appears to fall in the normal range may in fact be relative hypotension if the patient is usually hypertensive.

 Inspect for any signs of haemorrhage and apply direct pressure to any external wounds.
 Consider the potential for significant internal bleeding related to mechanism of injury, which may lead to signs and symptoms of shock.
-Anticoagulants are common medications for the elderly.
-This must be considered early and appropriate tests conducted if available.
+Anticoagulants are common medications for older persons and exacerbate blood loss.

 Insert two large-bore peripheral intravenous (IV) cannulas.

-As the IV is inserted take blood for glucose, full blood exam, cross-match, urea electrolytes and creatinine, lipase, liver function tests, lactate and blood gas if available.
-Troponin should also be performed if any signs of chest trauma.
+As the IV is inserted take blood for glucose, full blood exam, coagulation studies, cross-match, urea electrolytes and creatinine, lipase, liver function tests, lactate and blood gas if available.
+Troponin should also be performed if any signs of chest trauma or concern for an ACS.

 Attach monitoring to assist in the early identification of deterioration and frequently assess.

-If the older patient is demonstrating signs of shock then administer 20mls/kg of isotonic crystalloid fluid.
+If the older patient is demonstrating signs of shock, administer blood products to maintain perfusion.
+If blood products are not immediately available, administer small amounts (250ml boluses) of isotonic crystalloid fluid to maintain permissive hypotension as required.
 Monitor the patient’s physiological response.
-Volume resuscitation may result in clinical oedema due to pre-existing cardiac conditions Take caution with the elderly, normally hypertensive patient on diuretics.
+Excessive volume resuscitation may result in acute pulmonary oedema due to pre-existing cardiac conditions.

 Assess level of consciousness